shashank025/schemaviz/README.md

     source,target

-meaning that some columns in table `source` refer to some columns in table `target`.
+meaning that some columns in table `source` refer to some columns in table `target` via a [foreign key constraint](http://en.wikipedia.org/wiki/Foreign_key).
 Note that the `target` column can be `NULL`, since there can exist tables that don't refer to other tables.
 But the `source` column will always be non-null.
 The exact mechanism for populating schema.csv depends on the database system you are using.

 ### 1.1 postgres